The 9 Most Effective Ways To Respond When Someone Hurts You Deeply, According To Psychology

 8. Create personal limits

-This is part of reclaiming your personal power.
-You have the right to define what your limits are and insist that they be respected.
+This is part of reclaiming your power.
+You have the right to define what your limits are and insist they be respected.
+Research from UC Davis states that setting personal boundaries can help protect your emotional well-being and increase self-esteem.

-9. Realize that even if someone has hurt you, that need not take away your personal happiness
+9. Realize that even if someone has hurt you, that need not take away your happiness

 If the hurt was unintentional, ask yourself, "Why am I magnifying it by holding on to it?"
 If the hurt was intentional and forgiven, ask yourself, "If the person has asked for my forgiveness and moved on, why am I still stuck in the pain?"
 If the hurt was intentional and unforgiven, tell yourself, "I choose to forgive the pain the person caused me so I can move past it."